Ahmad Suradji: Trial

 The trial began on 11 December 1997, with a 363-page charge against him; Suradji maintained his innocence.
 His three wives—all sisters—were also arrested for assisting in the murders and helping to hide the bodies.
 One of his wives, Tumini, was tried as his accomplice.
 They claimed they confessed under torture by the police.
-He was found guilty on 27 April 1998 by a three-judge panel in Lubuk Pakam.
-He was sentenced to death by firing squad.
+He was found guilty on 27 April 1998 by a three-judge panel in the Lubuk Pakam District Court, and was sentenced to death by firing squad.
 There were cheers from a large crowd in the courtroom as the verdict was read out.
 More than 100 people had packed into the small courtroom while as many followed the proceedings outside on a television screen.
 Suradji's wife, Tumini, was also sentenced to death for assisting with the murders, but her sentence was later reduced to life in prison.